-Not quite a pasta, but not quite not, these will satisfy your craving for Italian comfort food and make you look like a total boss in the kitchen.
-We absolutely love this gnocchi recipe and cannot wait for you to try it at home!
+They’re not quite pasta, but not quite not, and they’re guaranteed to satisfy your Italian comfort food cravings while making you look like an absolute pro in the kitchen.
+We can’t wait for you to try them!

-If you love ricotta gnocchi, consider trying our Ricotti Gnudi next.
-If you want to try potato gnocchi instead, you’ll love our quick and easy Baked Gnocchi alla Sorrentina and this easy Pesto Gnocchi.
+If you love ricotta gnocchi, consider trying our light-as-a-cloud ricotta gnudi next.
+If you want to try potato gnocchi instead, cheesy, oven-baked gnocchi alla sorrentina is always a hit!

 The sauce is made with fresh corn, cherry or grape tomatoes, garlic, Parmesan, and butter.
 If you’ve got leftover fresh corn, consider trying our Corn Chowder with Bacon next!